 Asking questions is important to safe care!
 The Agency for Healthcare Research and Quality provides useful resources including The 10 Questions You Should Know

-Case Management offers support to help you or a family member with serious health problems.
-With this service, a nurse or a clinical case manager will help you with any concerns you have with your health or healthcare.
+Personal Health Support offers support to help you or a family member with serious health problems.
+With this service, a Personal Health Support services clinician will help you with any concerns you have with your health or care.
 This service is voluntary and free as part of your health plan.

 Don’t be surprised by a bill you weren’t expecting